-B. The issuance of a permit does not relieve any person from the responsibility of complying with the provisions of the Air Quality Control Act, Sections 74-2-1 to 74-2-17, NMSA 1978; any applicable regulations of the board; and any other requirements under local, state, or federal law.
+B. Approval to construct shall not relieve any person from the responsibility to comply fully with the provisions of the Air Quality Control Act, Sections 74-2-1 to 74-2-17, NMSA 1978; any applicable regulations of the board; and any other requirements under local, state, or federal law.

-C. Approval to construct shall become invalid if:

-- (1) construction is not commenced within 18 months after receipt of such approval; - (2) if construction is discontinued for a period of 18 months or more; or

-(3) if construction is not completed within a reasonable time.
-For a phased construction project, each phase must commence construction within 18 months of the projected and approved commencement date.
-The director may extend the 18 month period upon a satisfactory showing that an extension is justified.
+C. Approval to construct shall become invalid if construction is not commenced within 18 months after receipt of such approval, if construction is discontinued for a period of 18 months or more, or if construction is not completed within a reasonable time; the administrator may extend the 18-month period upon a satisfactory showing that an extension is justified; this provision does not apply to the time period between construction of the approved phases of a phased construction project; each phase must commence construction within 18 months of the projected and approved commencement date.

-D. If a source or modification becomes a major stationary source or major modification solely due to a relaxation in any enforceable limitation (which limitation was established after August 7, 1980), on the capacity of the source or modification otherwise to emit a pollutant, such as a restriction on hours of operation, then 20.11.61 NMAC shall apply to the source or modification as though construction had not yet commenced.
+D. At such time that a particular source or modification becomes a major stationary source or major modification solely by virtue of a relaxation in any enforceable limitation which was established after August 7,

+1980, on the capacity of the source or modification otherwise to emit a pollutant, such as a restriction on hours of operation, then 20.11.61 NMAC shall apply to the source or modification as though construction had not yet commenced on the source or modification.

-E. The following specific provisions apply to projects at existing emissions units at a major stationary source (other than projects at a source with a PAL) in circumstances where the owner or operator elects to use the method specified in Paragraphs (1) through (3) of Subsection UU of 20.11.61.7 NMAC for calculating projected actual emissions.
+E. Except as otherwise provided in Subparagraph (b) of Paragraph (6) of Subsection E of 20.11.61.12 NMAC the following specific provisions apply with respect to any regulated new source review pollutant emitted from projects at existing emissions units at a major stationary source (other than projects at a source with a PAL) in circumstances where there is a reasonable possibility within the meaning of Paragraph (6) of Subsection E of 20.11.61.12 NMAC that a project that is not a part of a major modification may result in a significant emissions increase of such pollutant and the owner or operator elects to use the method specified in Paragraphs (1) through (3) of Subsection VV of 20.11.61.7 NMAC for calculating projected actual emissions.